jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
+- Fix template html5 tags
+- (MVP) Bug: Assets folder should not be included in table of contents
+    - Nor should config folder be in the table of contents
 - (MVP) Bug: If there is an index.html then no table of contents is rendered
 - (MVP) Config option to choose to include title of document as h1 or not
-- (MVP) Bug: Icon for obsidian docs not working
-- (MVP) Hide broken image icons
+- Separate root template from content template
 - (MVP) Custom URL (in video tutorial)
 - (MVP) Example site and source that demos all working features
     - Explain CLI usage in and out of workingdirectory